 In 2012 Graham's work was selected as part of the Lynn Painter-Stainers Prize Exhibition, touring the Mall Galleries and WH Patterson, London.
 In 2012 Graham received the Menena Joy Schwabe Memorial Award for an outstanding oil painter at the Royal Institute of Oil Painters annual exhibition.
 He was also the winner of the Daler-Rowney Prize, IEA Committee's Choice for a group of paintings shown at the Institute of East Anglian Artists annual exhibition.
 Graham was selected for the Frank Herring Award at the Royal Institute of Oil Painters exhibition in 2014.

 Graham was commissioned to write oil painting and drawing chapters in a book entitled 'Artists Painting Techniques' published by Dorling Kindersley.
-Graham is listed in 'Who's Who in Art'.
+He writes articles for the Artist Magazine and is listed in 'Who's Who in Art'.
 He is also available to give painting demonstrations to art groups and societies, if you would like more information, please use the contact page.

 Graham was elected a full member of the Royal Institute of Oil Painters in 2014 and is also a member of the Institute of East Anglian Artists.